Knodle: Modular Weakly Supervised Learning with PyTorch: Weakly supervised learning with

 \subsection{Implementation Details}

-As the most popular deep learning frameworks, such as TensorFlow \citep{tensorflow2015-whitepaper} and PyTorch \citep{paszke2017automatic}, we realise learning as a mapping from input tensor(s) to output tensor(s) guided by a loss function that measures the quality of the learned mapping.
-However, while the most common solution is to represent the training data by a \emph{design matrix} $X \in \mathbb{R}^{n \times d}$ ($n$ instances represented by $d$ feature dimensions) and a \emph{label matrix} $Y \in \mathbb{R}^{n \times k}$ ($k$ classes), input of \textit{Knodle} are matrices $x$, $z$ and $t$ described above.
-The heuristic labels are calculated later during the weakly supervised learning using the information contained there.
+Similar to the most popular deep learning frameworks, such as TensorFlow~\cite{tensorflow2015-whitepaper} and PyTorch~\cite{paszke2017automatic}, we realise learning as a mapping from input tensor(s) to output tensor(s) guided by a loss function that measures the quality of the learned mapping.
+However, while the most common solution is to represent the training data by a \emph{design matrix} $X \in \mathbb{R}^{n \times d}$ ($n$ instances represented by $d$ feature dimensions) and a \emph{label matrix} $Y \in \mathbb{R}^{n \times k}$ ($k$ classes), input of \knodle{} are matrices $X$, $Z$ and $T$ described above.
+The heuristic labels themselves are calculated later during the weakly supervised learning using the information contained there.
+To ensure a seamless use, the weakly supervised algorithms need to be tightly integrated with automatic differentiation and optimization supported by PyTorch.

-To ensure seamless use of the developed algorithms, the weakly supervised algorithms need to be tightly integrated with automatic differentiation and optimization supported by PyTorch.
-All of this is done within \texttt{Trainer} classes.
-During initialization, they receive data, a model, possibly pre-initialized or pretrained, and a method-specific configuration, inheriting from \texttt{Config} and containing such information as model training parameters, criterion, validation method, class weights and others.
+The denoising and training procedures are realised within \texttt{Trainer} classes.
+During initialization, they receive data, a possibly pre-initialized or pretrained model, and a method-specific configuration, inheriting from \texttt{Config} containing information such as model training parameters, criterion, validation method, class weights, various options to handle cases where no rule matches discussed in~\ref{subsec:neg_samples} and others.
+The level of integration between denoising and training is different for each \texttt{Trainer}.
+Sometimes these procedures can be completely disentangled.
+For instance, the \mbox{\texttt{SnorkelTrainer}} firstly denoises the input rules with Snorkel and, secondly, trains the classification model on the purified labels.
+Other methods highly integrate denoising and training with each other.
+An example is given by the \mbox{\texttt{WSCrossWeighTrainer}}, where several models are trained in oder to calculate sample weights as part of the denoising procedure before the final classifier is trained.

-While in the standard deep learning frameworks training can be executed by a call \texttt{model.train(X,Y)}, in \textit{Knodle} the same functionality would be realised with the following command (illustrates the usage of the denoising \textit{KNNTrainer} that uses the \textit{k}-NN search, which we describe in \ref{sec:trainers}):
+While in standard deep learning frameworks training can be executed by calling \texttt{model.train(X,Y)}, in \knodle{} the same functionality would be invoked with the following command (illustrates the Trainer with \textit{k}-NN search, which we describe in Section~\ref{sec:trainers}):